junit-pioneer/junit-pioneer/README.md

 	<dt>Nicolai Parlog aka  <a href="https://github.com/nicolaiparlog">nicolaiparlog</a></dt>
 	<dd>Java enthusiast with a passion for learning and sharing.
 		He does that in blog posts, articles, newsletters, and books; in <a href="https://twitter.com/nipafx">tweets</a>, repos, videos, and streams; at conferences and in-house trainings - more on all of that on <a href="https://codefx.org">codefx.org</a>.
-		That aside, he's best known for his haircut.
+		That aside, he's best known for his head decor.
 		He co-founded the project in November 2016 and has maintained it ever since (although often very negligently).</dd>

 	<dt>Simon Schrottner aka <a href="https://github.com/aepfli">aepfli</a></dt>